ebertolazzi/Clothoids/README.rst

 |Build Status| |View ebertolazzi/Clothoids on File Exchange|

-G1 and G2 fitting with clothoids, spline of clothods, circle arc and biarc
+G1 and G2 fitting with clothoids, spline of clothoids, circle arc and biarc

 *by Enrico Bertolazzi (enrico.bertolazzi@unitn.it) and Marco Frego (marco.frego@unibz.it)*